 Lost?
 We Can Help.

 Capital Payroll can handle any type of payroll designation.
 Employee, contractor, commission only, full-time, part-time and seasonal.
 We can also give you the best resources to help you determine how to categorize all the workers in your workforce.
 We’d love to be your partner… so get in touch!
-You can call us directly at (804) 364-7220 or fill out the contact form below to get started.
+We offer instant, pressure-free pricing quotes online!
+If you’d like to talk – call us directly at (804) 364-7220 or fill out the contact form below..